Wednesday, February 12, 2025

 Jessica McBride: Education & Career Accomplishments

 Jessica McBride was the class Salutatorian for Flambeau High School in Tony, Wisconsin.
 She also won a US Army National Award and participated in all-conference volleyball.
 She went to the University of Wisconsin–Milwaukee and graduated with a Bachelor’s degree in Print and Broadcast Journalism in 1992.
-She completed post-graduation with Master’s degree a in Mass Communication in 1993.
-Jessica McBride is part of a Milwaukee journalism family as newspapers were a family affair; her grandparents were reporters for the Milwaukee Journal and Milwaukee Sentinel and her father was a film critic for Daily Variety and works as a professor or cinema.
+She completed post-graduation with Master’s degree in Mass Communication in 1993.
+Jessica McBride is part of a Milwaukee journalism family as newspapers were a family affair; her grandparents were reporters for the Milwaukee Journal and Milwaukee Sentinel and her father was a film critic for Daily Variety and works as a professor of cinema.

 Jessica mcbride milwaukee